scratchfoundation/scratch-www/README.md

 | `NODE_ENV`    | `null`                                | If not `production`, app acts like development |
 | `PORT`        | `8333`                                | Port for devserver (http://localhost:XXXX)     |
 | `FALLBACK`  | `''`             | Pass-through location for scratchr2            |

+**NOTE:** Because by default both `API_HOST=https://api.scratch.mit.edu` and `PROXY_HOST=https://scratch.mit.edu`, please be aware that, by default, you will be seeing and interacting with real data on the Scratch website.

 ### To Test
 ```bash